 Nucleotide sequence data from investigations of plant genomes are normally deposited in a genebank from which they can be obtained by the scientific community.
 At the Swedish Museum of Natural History, research in this field is carried out at the DNA laboratory at the department for Bioinformatics and genetics.

 By using computers for cladistic analysis, nested sets of characters indicate phylogenetic relationships between species, genera, or higher taxonomic ranks.
 The hypotheses can be illustrated as so called cladograms, hierarchical tree-like diagrams where organisms with a common origin diagnosed by nested sets of derived characters form monophyletic groups.

-At the Department of Phanerogamic Botany, systematic research is mainly focused on the following plant groups:
+At the Department of Botany, systematic research is mainly focused on the following plant groups:

 The project is focused on the phylogenetic interrelationships in the tribe Secamoneae.
 Taxonomic revisions of several genera of the tribe have been published, and others will follow.
 Within this project, a number of new species and genera have been discovered and described from Madagascar.
 The work is mainly based on morphological data but the results will eventually be compared with DNA sequence data.
 The molecular work is conducted by Laure Civeyrel, Montpellier.